simar0at/word-marker-for-saxon/word-marker-for-saxon/README.md

 Example
 -------

+The software packaged together with the source is available as ready made JAR in this directory.
 If you want to look at what this does run Saxon HE
 (or another edition if you like) net.sf.saxon.Query with the parameters -init:net.homeunix.siam.wordmarker.AddWordMarkerFunction -q:test0.xquery